westonludeke/invoice_project/README.md

 4. This should add the *"Stripe"* menu bar to the Google Sheet.

-**Note: You will need to click back on "getInvoiceObj" in the Script Editor before running the invoice script.**
+**Note: You will need to click back on "_getInvoiceObj_" in the Script Editor before running the invoice script.**

 ### If all else fails ask the program's developer! (•‿•)